 Marcus flanked his right side.
 Dennis had a clear view of the doorway.
 He could take his chances and run for the door, but had he become so heartless and self-preserving that he would leave Chloe in the hands of the Penns?
 She was a victim as far as they were concerned.
 But if Dennis fled, who knows what they would do to deliver their own brand of justice.

-“I’m not a man like you Dennis,” Marcus stated, his voice booming an echo against the old walls of the Auction House.
 “I’m giving you a choice.
 Life or death?”
+Marcus stated, his voice booming an echo against the old walls of the Auction House.

-Reggie grabbed her by the chin.
+Reggie clasped her chin.
 His thick blonde hair concealed some of the spark behind his eyes.
-“If you don’t shut up and let us do our job, I’m going to cut you open from tit to toe.”
+“If you don’t shut up and let us do our job, I’m going to cut him open from tit to toe.”